project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Achieving-genetic-potential-of-2-3-x-higher-grain-yield-with-norman-uphoff.md

 ---
-title: Achieving Genetic Potential of 2-3 X Higher Grain Yield with Norman Uphoff
+title: Achieving Genetic Potential Of 2 3 X Higher Grain Yield With Norman Uphoff
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2020-03-17)